james-and-emma/wedding-pages/location.md

     </div>
 </div>

-There is limited parking available at Zion Church, but please also use the car park at the nearby Royal British Legion (see the map below).
+## How to get here

 {% google_map width="100%" %}

+* Driving
+There is limited parking available at Zion Church, so please use the car park at the nearby Royal British Legion (see the map above).

+* Train (incl. getting from Parkway/Abbey Wood - give taxi numbers)

+* Short drive from Zion to reception.

+For suggestions of nearby accommodation, see our [accommodation page]({{- site.url -}}/accommodation.html).